14 Popular Countertop Edge Profiles Today

 It’s a simple detail that goes well with either a classic or contemporary kitchen.

 The pencil round appears similar to an eased profile; the only difference is its slight curvature on the edges’ top and bottom corner(s).

 With pencil round’s sleek, smooth finish, you won’t worry about those sharp edges.
 It makes your countertop appear thicker and chip-resistant without compromising the safety of your kids in the kitchen.

 Like a waterfall, a Half Bullnose appears rounded on top and flat on the bottom.

 It gives your kitchen a softer and warmer look thanks to the simple, curved lines it creates.

-If you love the look of a rounded edge but want something easier to clean, consider using Half Bullnose on your countertop.
+If you love the look of a rounded edge but want something easier to clean, consider using half bullnose on your countertop.
 Spills and drips quickly trickle down the floor thanks to its flowing effect.
-It works best near sinks because the bottom edge prevents any liquid from running down the lower cabinets.
+It works best near sinks because the bottom edge prevents liquid from running down the lower cabinets.

-Furthermore, since there are no sharp corners on the top edge, you are less likely to hurt yourself with this type of finish.
+Furthermore, since there are no sharp corners on the top edge, you are less likely to hurt yourself with this finish.

 The Bullnose is a full rounded edge profile, similar to the letter “U” lying on its underside.
 This design provides a soft look on your kitchen countertop.

 It is best suited for countertops and islands with an extended overhang, like a breakfast nook or a bar counter.